Japanese Tea Pots

 The most popular of Japanese tea pots, tetsubin is traditionally used as a kettle for heating water when making sencha tea.

 This type of tetsubin is often elaborately decorated with relief designs on the outside.
 The interior is coated with a layer of ceramic enamel to lend itself for brewing tea.
+The attractive appearance and stylish design ensures wide appeal.

 The inner coating serves two purposes: it prevents rusting and prevents the tea from tasting metallic.